 One of the other questions someone asked me about was how to get rid of the dry red bumps that seem to form on the back of your arms.
-Align Center

 This condition is called Keratosis Pilaris aka Chicken Skin and is completely normal and common.